Zudecast/zude-tools/README.md

 	[x] Reuse tab instances.
 	[ ] Asynchronous loading and freeing of files.
 [ ] Generate any template file for any image, video, or text file using its name and any pre-configured tags.
-[ ] Enforce desired directory structure for projects.
+[x] Create desired directory structure for projects.
 [ ] Enforce desired naming conventions for files based on their project sub-directory.
 [ ] Resolve naming conflicts when enforcing file or folder rules.
 [ ] Create timestamp sheets for video editors for video files.